Financial and Estate Planning for Children With Disabilities

-- What else would you like parents raising kids with special needs to know or think about?
+- What else would you like parents raising kids with disabilities to know or think about?

 As you develop a plan to secure a financial future for your child, you may find yourself in need of additional help with managing your money.
-MoneyGeek compiled a valuable resource list to help parents of children with special needs, ranging from training opportunities, support groups and financial assistance programs.
+MoneyGeek compiled a valuable resource list to help parents of children with disabilities, ranging from training opportunities, support groups and financial assistance programs.

-- Academy of Special Needs Planners: This organization of special needs professionals serves and advises people and families with special needs.
-It includes information on legal developments and a forum for exchanging best practices and providing information for consumers with special needs.
+- Academy of Special Needs Planners: This organization of professionals serves and advises people and families with disabilities.
+It includes information on legal developments and a forum for exchanging best practices and providing information for consumers with disabilities.